CognitionGuidedSurgery/mup-empty/README.md

-An empty MSML User Repository
+An empty MSML User Package
 =============================

-Use this as a template for your own MURs.
+Use this as a template for your own MUPs.